Ministry of Health, New Zealand, 2004 - present

 Various charts and data for the Ministry, clinical directors and clinicians to review their use of the tools compared with DHB and national averages are provided.
 A learning module also lets a clinician score a hypothetical patient vignette and compare their rating of the patient with that of an expert reference group’s rating of the same vignette.

 Canada and the UK

-As well as in NZ, 1000minds has been used since 2008 in the public health systems of Canada’s western provinces (eg. Fitzgerald et al 2011), and for prioritizing social services, including health care, for ‘people in need’ in the UK.
+Inspired by NZ’s success, since 2008 the same process supported by 1000minds has been used in the public health systems of Canada’s western provinces (e.g. Fitzgerald et al 2011), and for prioritizing social services, including health care, for ‘people in need’ in the UK.